xsadia/entity_generator/README.md

 # entity-generator

-`entity-generator` is a command-line tool written in Rust that reads your Prisma schema file and automatically generates TypeScript classes for mappers, entities, and repositories.
+`entity-generator` is a command-line tool that reads your Prisma schema file and automatically generates TypeScript classes for mappers, entities, and repositories.
 This tool is designed to streamline the process of setting up a structured data layer in your TypeScript applications, saving time and reducing the need for repetitive coding.

 ## Features